 What are the costs involved?
 Is the work paid?

-Act4Africa electives cost for 2017 are £995 for four weeks in Uganda (additional weeks @£165/week), £1255 for four weeks in Tanzania (additional weeks @£195) and £1595 for four weeks in Malawi (additional weeks @£235/week).
+Act4Africa electives cost for 2018 are £995 for four weeks in Uganda (additional weeks @£165/week), and £1295 for four weeks in Tanzania (additional weeks @£195).
+Act4Africa electives cost for 2019 are £1195 for four weeks in Uganda (additional weeks @175/week), and £1395 for four weeks in Tanzania (additional weeks @£215).
 You will not be paid for your work, but you will gain amazing work experience and discover skills you never knew you had – and have a great time!

 What do our charges include?

 Our costs include airport pick-ups, food (breakfast and evening meal), accommodation and hospital fees as well as support from our expert staff at home and abroad.
 Unlike many commercial travel and gap year organisations we are a non profit making organisation (ie we are a registered charity) so you can fundraise for your trip.
 You can also be sure that 100% of the money you raise, over and above basic trip expenses, goes directly back into our project work in Africa, helping those most disadvantaged.

 Are meals included in the cost?

 With the exception of when you are travelling or socialising, you will be provided with two meals per day (breakfast and evening meal).

 Subject to references, friends in training are most welcome and, we offer one free place for every group of eight friends who make a confirmed booking.

 Will I need injections?

 This really depends on where you choose to go.
 As we are not medical experts, we cannot give out official advice – so talk to your GP, who will be happy to advice on what you may need.
 Don’t let injections put you off – you’ll be glad you had them once you are enjoying yourself abroad!